SAMMISolutions/SAMMISolutions.github.io/collections/_extensions/lucky-wheel.md

         | Box Name | Explanation |
         |-------|--------|
-        Wheel Name | Name for your new wheel (avoid duplicates) Winning Animation | The animation to perform after the wheel stops.
+        Wheel Name | Name for your new wheel (avoid duplicates) Reward Array Name | Optional.
+Provide an array of all rewards (will be equally distributed) to populate your wheel with.
+Leave empty to add rewards manually.
+        Winning Animation | The animation to perform after the wheel stops.
 'Blink Text' only works for text segments and 'Image To Mid' only works for image segments.
         Set As Active | Whether to set the newly created wheel as currently active wheel Type | Type of action to perform - select Add